CezarMocan/peerster/README.md

 <h4 align=center> developed in C++ using the Qt framework </h4>

-Peerster is a network chat client, somehow similar to the well known IRC, which (for now) implements a gossip protocol for sending messages to all the peers in the network and also allows the possibility of sending private messages.
+Peerster is a network chat client, which (for now) implements a similar (simplified) version of the well known Gnutella protocol.
+It is able to run in a completely decentralized environment, having the following functionalities:
+	- adding peers (by IP/host name + port)
+	- NAT penetration, via a rendez-vous peer
+	- group chat
+	- private chat
+	- file transfer (still sloppy)

 In order to use it, you need to have qmake and make installed on your machine.